11 Forgotten Sci-Fi Films From The 1970s: 'THX-1138,' 'Zardoz' And More

 What If Dropping Acid Came Back To Haunt You 10 Years Later?

 The people at Woodstock were warned not to take the brown acid, but no one said anything about “blue sunshine.”
-This hidden gem from 1977 is part political thriller, part say no to drugs campaign, and all psychotic.
+A hidden gem from 1977, Blue Sunshine is part political thriller, part say no to drugs campaign, and all psychotic.
 The film follows a group of people who lose their minds (and their hair) a decade after taking acid called “blue sunshine.”

 In the film things get weird when people lose their hair - literally going completely bald - before turning into raging psychopaths within minutes.
 At the time the film received middling reviews, but in the decades since its release it's taken on a cult following.